-Our familiarity and sensitivity to the demands of an event like the US Open can be drawn from Dan Meis’ direct experience with the site as he has, over the course of a number of years, designed and been involved with multiple projects including retractable roof studies, a mini-stadium, new site amenities, enhancement of concessions and merchandise, a series of upgrades to Arthur Ashe Stadium, etc.
+Our familiarity and sensitivity to the demands of an event like the US Open can be drawn from Dan Meis’ direct experience with the site, as he has, over the course of a number of years, designed and been involved with multiple projects including retractable roof studies, a mini-stadium, new site amenities, enhancement of concessions and merchandise, a series of upgrades to Arthur Ashe Stadium, etc.

 The USTA National Tennis Center suffers from a constrained site in Flushing Meadows Park which made Dan’s focus on how innovative design can lead to greater revenue generation relevant and valuable.
 Lacking the ability to expand, intelligent design has become key in creating additional profit generators.
-The introductions of concessions and merchandise stands in under-utilized spaces, as well as the addition of a VIP hospitality club above the existing roof, are examples of successful intervention.
+The introduction of concessions and merchandise stands in under-utilized spaces, as well as the addition of a VIP hospitality club above the existing roof, are examples of successful intervention.

 LOCATION: Queens, New York

 YEAR: 2002 – 2012

 PROJECT TYPE: Stadium, Interior Design and Branding, Sponsor Integration & Activation